cvong1001/3420ISQAAssignment1/DFD Dictionary.md

 Add Policy Documents: To add policy documents to the Manage Policy Documents process.

-Known Vulnerability Results:
+Known Vulnerability Results: Reveils vulnerability results on software packages to send to the Manage Software Package for License Scanning.

-Request Software Project Policy:
+Request Software Project Policy: To request for software project policies.

 Request Software Package License and Vulnerability Results: